projectfedena/fedena/README.markdown

 # License

-Fedena LTS is released under the MIT License.
+Fedena LTS is released under the Apache License 2.0.
 Fedena is released under the Apache License 2.0.

 # Installation